How To Make Cake Heart Cake – Easy Dessert Recipe Guide

 Step 5: Apply the Final Coat

 Remove the chilled cake from the refrigerator and apply a generous, even layer of frosting all over.
 Use an offset spatula or bench scraper to smooth the sides and top.
-For a perfectly smooth finish, dip your spatula in hot water, wipe it dry, and then smooth the frosting.
+For a polished finish, dip your spatula in hot water, wipe it dry, and then smooth the frosting.

-Now that your heart cake is frosted, it’s time to add those special decorative touches that will make it truly memorable.
-Here are some beautiful decoration ideas to inspire you:
+Now that the cake is frosted, it is time to add decorative touches that make it truly special.
+Here are some ideas to get you started:

 Classic Romance